shivam-singh-au17/backend_assignment_spyne/README.md

 You can also access the Postman collection directly using the following URL:
 - [Postman URL](https://www.postman.com/shivam-singh-mzp/workspace/shivam-singh/collection/25164413-0b76129b-518c-445b-8b04-a9cb6990e242?action=share&creator=25164413)

+## Microservices Architecture

+The platform is structured into three microservices: User, Discussion, and Interaction.
+These services communicate asynchronously via RabbitMQ.
+Nginx serves as a reverse proxy, routing requests to the appropriate microservice.

 ## Logging

 - Logging is implemented using winston to log API errors.